ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 About six weeks in, I got the best news possible: we were bringing on another engineer.
 When Evander (Ev) joined, everything changed.
 Suddenly I wasn't carrying the entire technical weight alone.
 We could divide and conquer, review each other's code, and bounce ideas off each other at 9 PM when we hit a wall.

 Ev brought fresh energy and different perspectives.
-While I focused on the core platform architecture and backend systems, Ev tackled the complex UI interactions and vice versa.
+While I focused on the core platform architecture and backend systems, Ev was floating between the Fusion plug-in and the platform.
 We developed a rhythm - frequent sync-ups, shared documentation, and a simple rule: if you're stuck for more than 30 minutes, ask for help.

 Working with Ev taught me that even in the most intense sprints, investing time in knowledge transfer pays off.
 Those hours I spent walking Ev through the codebase and architecture decisions came back tenfold in productivity.
 We could now parallelize work, and more importantly, we had someone to sanity-check decisions when exhaustion clouded judgment.
+From that point, the team kept growing, what started as just me coding alone in those first weeks evolved into a diverse engineering team.

 ### The Jay Effect